yazhou2019/BNTR/README.md

 #### For ENetR:
 - Step 1.
 Put the generated synthetic data in ./experiments/Table_1_new/ENetR /SimResults
 - Step 2.
 Set ./experiments/Table_1_new/ENetR as the working directory.
 - Step 3.
-Run the following code in the the command line.
+Run the following code in the command line.
 ```markdown
 nohup  Rscript --vanilla "SimENetR.R" > ./logs 2>&1 &
 nohup  Rscript --vanilla "ISE_SimENetR.R" > ./ISE_logs 2>&1 &
 ```

 #### For TLR:
-- Go to ./experiments/Table_1_new/README.md and run the steps for TLR.
+- Plase refer to the "TLR1" section in./experiments/Table_1_new/README.md.

  </details>

 - Remark 1: You need to install the R package snow (for the parallel computing) and the dependences of BNTR in a linux server.
 - Remark 2: You can set the tuning parameters of BroadcasTR in ./experiments/Table_1_new/ParallelComput/parallel_source1000.R. for the sample size n=1000.
 - Remark 3: You can set the number of CPUs for the computation in ./experiments/Table_1_new/ParallelComput/parallel_replications_big_1000K8_new.R for the sample size n=1000.
 - Remark 4: For more details, please refer to ./experiments/Table_1_new.
+- Remark 5: For Fig. 4 in the main paper, please refer to ./experiments/Figure_4_new.
-- Remark 5: For Fig. S.1. and Fig. S.2. in the supplementary, please refer to ./experiments/Figure_5_new and ./experiments/Figure_6_new, respectively.
+- Remark 6: For Fig. S.1. and Fig. S.2. in the supplementary, please refer to ./experiments/Figure_5_new and ./experiments/Figure_6_new, respectively.

 ## Experiment 3: The real data analysis in Section 5.2 of the main paper